The definitive guide to living and working in the Cayman Islands

 An Approval-in-Principle Certificate, valid for six months and renewable at the discretion of the Chief Immigration Officer, is available to individuals who have not yet met either of the requirements but who nevertheless propose to meet them within the six-month validity period.
 Holders of either the Approval-in-Principle Certificate or the Residency Certificate (Substantial Business Presence) are entitled to reside in the Cayman Islands and work in the business in which they are an owner or are employed in a senior management capacity.

-Approved categories of business are: fund administration, brokerage services, investment and fund management services, investment banking, financial trading (including foreign exchange, securities and derivatives).
-Captive insurance or reinsurance management services, reinsurance underwriting, acturial services, insurance claims management, family office, hedge fund administration, and any company registered as an exempted company under section 164 of the Companies Law (2011 Revision).
+Approved categories of business are: fund administration, brokerage services, investment and fund management services, investment banking, financial trading (including foreign exchange, securities and derivatives), captive insurance or reinsurance management services, reinsurance underwriting, actuarial services, insurance claims management, family office, hedge fund administration, and any company registered as an exempted company under section 164 of the Companies Law (2011 Revision).
+It is expected that people in these positions would fill a senior management capacity and therefore ordinarily attract an annual work permit fee of CI$20,925 or above.

-If you decide that you like Cayman so much that you want to apply to stay here and do not (yet) qualify for (or are otherwise not suited to) any type of residency certificate, then you generally have four options:
+EXTENDING YOUR STAYIf you decide that you like Cayman so much that you want to apply to stay here and do not (yet) qualify for (or are otherwise not suited to) any type of residency certificate, then you generally have two options:

-4. Apply for Permanent Residence with the Right to Work (after 8 years but (generally) before 9 years)
+2. Apply for Permanent Residence with the Right to Work (after eight years but before 9 years)

-In order to understand the reasoning behind the government’s creation of limits on work permit terms, it is helpful to know the history of the population increase in this diverse community.
+In order to understand the reasoning behind the government's creation of limits on work permit terms, it is helpful to know the history of the population increase in this diverse community.
 The Cayman Islands have undergone a dramatic change since the early 1970s.
 At the start of that decade, the population was approximately 10,000 people.
-Just over forty years later that number now stands in excess of 55,000.
+Just over forty years later that number now approaches 60,000.

 Much of this dramatic increase has come about as a result of foreign nationals settling on the Islands and obtaining permanent rights of tenure.
 With that change has come not only strains on the infrastructure but a recognition amongst indigenous Caymanians that their culture might be overwhelmed and their sense of community diminished, if the process is not managed correctly.
 There is also a perception by Caymanians that their participation in the success of Cayman is diminishing.
 Whilst the people of the Cayman Islands are welcoming of foreign nationals (and indeed Forbes has recently declared the Cayman Islands to be the friendliest country on Earth), there has been a realisation that continuing to invite increasing numbers of individuals to acquire security of tenure and become permanent inhabitants of the Cayman Islands is unsustainable.